froboy/yusaopeny_docs/content/en/docs/wiki/OpenY-upgrade-how-to-for-Developers.md

 - Make a backup of your production database and copy it to your local machine
 - Make a copy of your production site codebase and copy it to your local machine
-- **Ensure you have not manually removed Drupal modules in your database without the uninstallation step being executed!** In this case you'll need to return the module back to the codebase and uninstall it via Drupal Extend UI or Drush before running the next steps to upgrade Y USA Open Y.
+- **Ensure you have not manually removed Drupal modules in your database without the uninstallation step being executed!** In this case you'll need to return the module back to the codebase and uninstall it via Drupal Extend UI or Drush before running the next steps to upgrade YMCA Website Services.
 - **Upgrade your site to latest Open Y - 9.2.11.3** See [respective docs from Open Y documentation](https://github.com/open-y-subprojects/openy_docs/blob/main/content/en/docs/wiki/OpenY-upgrade-how-to-for-Developers.md)

 ### Run command